pyrkamarcin/CommonDataLayer/docs/features/message_ordering.md

 - Configure command service instances:
     - Unordered message queue can be passed to each command service instance
     - Ordered message queue can be passed to single command service (exclusive consumer)
+- Message keys of data coming to CDL should be set to `order_group_id` or left empty if message order is not important

 Unfortunately, that means that scaling command services can be done only manually (automatic scaling may be implemented by [#185](https://github.com/epiphany-platform/CommonDataLayer/issues/185)), instances which process only unordered messages can be scaled automatically.